Mishywayu/The-Odin-project/Project Library/explanation.md

 ## Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book:
+1. document.getElementById("newBookBtn"):
+This selects the HTML element with the id newBookBtn, which is presumably a button in the HTML.

+2. .addEventListener("click", () => { ... }):
+This attaches an event listener to the newBookBtn element.
+The event listener listens for a click event.
+When the button is clicked, the function inside the curly braces { ... } is executed.

+3. document.getElementById("bookFormContainer"):
+Inside the event listener function, this selects the HTML element with the id bookFormContainer.
+This is presumably the container for the book input form.

+4. .classList.toggle("form-container"):
+classList is a property that returns the class names of an element as a DOMTokenList object, which is useful for adding, removing, and toggling classes. toggle("form-container") is a method that adds the class form-container to the element if it is not already present, and removes it if it is present.